 Draw

-The very first Drawing For Wellbeing Day will take place on 25 February 2026.
+The very first Drawing For Wellbeing Day took place on 25 February 2026.

-The aim of the Day is to highlight just how beneficial drawing can be, in many different ways.
+The aim of the Day was to highlight just how beneficial drawing can be, in many different ways.

 It’s a simple, tangible creative activity that requires little time and few materials, but can be expressive, calming, mindful, absorbing and fun.

-Drawing For Wellbeing Day encourages organisations, groups and individuals to draw, to arrange events large and small on or around the Day, and to share how you get on using the tag #drawingforwellbeingday2026
+Drawing For Wellbeing Day encouraged organisations, groups and individuals to draw, to arrange events large and small on or around the Day, and to share how they got on using the tag #drawingforwellbeingday2026

 Thank you.